 There once was a time, not so long ago, when gender flips on their own worked.
 We’d been so used to seeing a man, ANY female lead seemed ‘fresh’.
 This was most obvious in the cases of Kickass Hotties like Celine (the UNDERWORLD franchise) and Alice (the RESIDENT EVIL franchise).
 Now, I enjoy both of these characters, they’re iconic and cool and look fabulous.
 But they’re not well-written, any more than any MALE kickass hottie.
 They are simply ‘the female equivalent’.
 And why not.

 But things have started to change in the last five or six years.
 A straight gender flip is no longer that effective.
 Now, audiences demand something ‘more’ to our female leads, so even Kickass Hotties have to have better back stories and motivations.

-What’s more, Tris is kickass: she’s fearless – literally Dauntless, as her new faction demands – but she also has what we would assume are ‘feminine’ qualities too, coming from her original tribe, Abnegation.
+What’s more, Tris is kickass: she’s fearless, literally Dauntless, as her new faction demands.
+However, she also has what we would assume are ‘feminine’ qualities too, coming from her original tribe, Abnegation.

 Tris is true to herself, too.
 Though she must literally abandon her family to join Dauntless in order to strike out on her own as an adult, her first tattoo is of three birds in tribute to her parents and brother.
 She shows love and compassion to herself, her colleagues and the world.